stazam/OEFPIL-/README.md

+---
+title: "README"
+author: "stanislav zamecnik"
+date: "15 3 2021"
+output:
+  html_document: default
+  pdf_document: default
+---
 # OEFPIL

 ## Optimal Estimation of Parameters by Iterated Linearization

-The original version of this software was written in R by Stanislav Zámečník, Zdeňka Geršlová and Vojtěch Šindlář in year 2021.
-The package is based on thoretical backround of work of prof. Gejza Wimmer and afterwards implemented by meantioned authors.
+The original version of this software was written in R by Stanislav Zamecnik, Zdenka Gerslova and Vojtech Sindlar in year 2021.
+The package is based on theoretical background of work of prof. Gejza Wimmer and afterwards implemented by mentioned authors.
 Main features of package include:

 - estimation of parameters of nonlinear function by iterated linearization